Perfect Dark: Plot

-In 2023, there is an interstellar war between two alien races: the Maians, who resemble the archetypal Grey alien, and the Skedar, reptile-like creatures who use a cloaking device to appear human.
-On Earth, there is an ongoing rivalry between two companies: the Carrington Institute, a research centre founded by Daniel Carrington that secretly operates an espionage group in league with the Maians; and dataDyne, a defence contractor corporation headed by Cassandra de Vries.
+In 2023, there is an interstellar war between two alien races: the Maians, who resemble the archetypal Grey alien, and the Skedar, reptile-like wicked creatures who use a cloaking device to appear human.
+On Earth, there is an ongoing rivalry between two companies: the Carrington Institute, a research center founded by Daniel Carrington that secretly operates an espionage group in league with the Maians; and dataDyne, a defense contractor corporation headed by Cassandra de Vries.
 In exchange for creating an AI with code-breaking abilities to access an ancient alien spacecraft at the bottom of the Pacific Ocean, the Skedar agree to supply dataDyne with enough alien technology to become the biggest corporation on Earth.

 Joanna Dark is an agent of the Carrington Institute whose flawless scores in training have earned her the nickname "Perfect Dark".
 On her first mission, she is sent to extract a defector known as Dr. Caroll from a dataDyne laboratory.
 Dr. Caroll is revealed to be the AI created by dataDyne and is worried about the mission for which it had been designed.
 After the extraction, Carrington is held captive at his private villa by dataDyne soldiers.
 When Joanna rescues him, she is informed that Dr. Caroll has been taken to a dataDyne front in Chicago.
 There, Joanna learns that Cassandra, NSA director Trent Easton, and a mysterious man known as Mr. Blonde plan to kidnap the President of the United States to get access to a deep sea research vessel called the Pelagic II.
 Although the President is in danger, Carrington alerts Joanna that a Maian craft was shot down near Area 51 and sends her to rescue a Maian protector named Elvis.